bal-sm/bless_server/README.md

 "\`AUTHORS\`"

 ### Dear Authors
-Don't forget to add yourself in `AUTHORS`, if you contributed to this project (and haven't done that yet)
+Don't forget to add yourself in `AUTHORS` file, if you contributed to this project (and haven't done that yet)